Current Grants

 For the legal aid program of an organization serving low-wage workers.

-Southern Illinois University School of Law Legal Clinic (Carbondale)
+Southern Illinois University School of Law Civil Practice Clinic (Carbondale)

 To support the work of law students and faculty serving clients age 60 and older in 13 counties in Southern Illinois.